Catalog Student Must Follow

 |F = Failing

-W = Withdrawal without academic assessment prior to the eleventh week of classes.
+W = Withdrawal without academic assessment prior to the Monday following 80% of class completion.

 Note: For policy on weekend classes, see the catalog section on weekend classes.

 AU = Audit.
 Courses may be taken for audit with the approval of the instructor.
-Students may change a credit course to audit prior to the eleventh week of classes; students may also change an audit course to credit with the permission of the instructor prior to the SECOND week of classes.
+Students may change a credit course to audit prior to the last day of withdrawal; students may also change an audit course to credit with the permission of the instructor prior to the SECOND week of classes.
 Students auditing a course are required to meet the attendance and participation requirements of the course.
 If these requirements are not met, students will be withdrawn from the course by the instructor.
 A final grade of “AU” is recorded on the transcript.

 I = Incomplete.
 Incomplete grades are only issued at the instructor’s discretion due to extenuating circumstances.
 Coursework required for a grade must be completed and a final grade received in the Registration and Student Records Office within six weeks after the last day of the course unless a different time is stipulated by the instructor; if not, the grade of Incomplete will be changed to an “F.” The date for completed coursework must be included on the Incomplete Grade Contract and a copy provided to the student.
 The form must also include the work required to be completed by the student.
 All assigned incomplete grades must have a Contract for an Incomplete Grade Form completed and submitted by the instructor to the Registration and Student Records Office within one week of grade entry through MyAU.
 If the student and instructor wish to extend the original due date for the work to be completed, that extension must be submitted in writing by the instructor to the Registration and Student Records Office.
 If the time-frame will extend beyond six weeks after the last day of the course (not counting summer term), the extension must be approved by the Academic Affairs Office.
 The Contract for an Incomplete Grade Form can be obtained in the Registration and Student Records Office.